Skip to Content

 Scotland 3 Week Itinerary Overview

-• Days 1-3 Glasgow
+• Days 1-3: Glasgow

-• Days 4-9 Loch Lomond
+• Days 4-9: Loch Lomond

-• Days 10-13 Fort William
+• Days 10-13: Fort William

-• Days 14-19 Isle of Skye
+• Days 14-19: Isle of Skye

-• Days 20-21 Pitlochry
+• Days 20-21: Pitlochry

-• Days 22-24 Edinburgh
+• Days 22-24: Edinburgh

 3 Week Scotland Itinerary & Best Things to do in Scotland with Kids

 We loved our family holiday in Scotland and couldn’t be happier with spending a full 3 weeks in Scotland with kids.
-Our itinerary gave us sufficient time to explore each area and find some of the best things to do in Scotland with kids.
+Our road trip itinerary gave us sufficient time to explore each area and find some of the best things to do in Scotland with kids.

 Days 1-3: Glasgow with Kids

-image of pedestrian street in Glasgow Scotland
+a pedestrian street in Glasgow Scotland.

 We arrived in Glasgow after an overnight flight.
 Once we checked into our Glasgow apartment rental, we grabbed some breakfast then had a nap.